Ministerial Formation

 The old term was ‘theological education’ and almost always meant the study of academic theology by people training for ordained ministry.
 Today we recognise that ‘ministry’ involves both lay and ordained, and that training for ministry is more than an academic study.
 It is, in fact, an intensification of the process to which God calls all Christian disciples: that of personal formation in the image of Jesus Christ.

-Collected here are articles David has written to argue for a change in the Church’s practice of ministerial training.
+Collected here are a series of articles I have written to argue for a change in the Church’s practice of ministerial training.

 Why Does ‘Academic’ Theology Disable Ministry?